What are your hours of operation?

 What if my child has developmental delays?

 We want every child to thrive under our care and programs, however, there are some children who from time-to-time will require individualized care and/or a smaller classroom setting due to, but not limited to, emotional, physical, developmental, or educational needs.
 The Tennessee Department of Education requires additional licensing for specialized services provided.
-South Haven Christian Preschool and Daycare is not licensed as a special needs facility.
+South Haven Christian Pre-K and Daycare is not licensed as a special needs facility.